beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

   - [catacumba]
   - [yada]

 I saw a lot of benchmarks and most of them don't check how app scale if we depends on slow service/db.
-For me it's really important because in micro-service word You will always depend on other services.
+For me it's really important because in micro-services world one will always depend on othe services.

 # How?

 For this benchmark I implemented simple hello-word application in each micro-framework but with one twist.
 Every app accept GET param `delay` and this value is used to simulate delay.
-For implementing delay I used best method for each platform but I thing async [Python] have advantage in this example because `await asyncio.sleep(delay)` is lot quicker than [Clojure] `(Thread/sleep delay)` and it's works more like synchronous `time.sleep(delay)` from synchronous [Python].
+For implementing delay I used best method for each platform but I thing async [Python] have advantage in this example because `await asyncio.sleep(delay)` is a lot quicker than [Clojure] `(Thread/sleep delay)` and it works more like synchronous `time.sleep(delay)` from synchronous [Python].

 # Implementations

-I will skip details and only router/response part of each app.
+I skip details and provide only router/response part of each app.

 ## Flask

-[Flask] is synchronous [Python] micro-framework and implementing hello-world id easy as:
+[Flask] is synchronous [Python] micro-framework and implementing hello-world as easy as:

 ```python
 app = Flask(__name__)